SridharRamesh/HowSridharThinks/content/drafts/Golay.md

 Construction of Golay code via (11, 5, 2) biplane (following "The Fabulous (11, 5, 2) Biplane" by Ezra Brown):

-Observed above, we saw that when p = -3 mod 4 is prime, then the translations of the quadratic residues mod p form a 2-(p, (p - 1)/2, (p - 3)/4) symmetric design.
+Observed above, we saw that when p = -1 mod 4 is prime, then the translations of the quadratic residues mod p form a 2-(p, (p - 1)/2, (p - 3)/4) symmetric design.
 In particular, taking p = 11, we get a design with 11 points, blocks of size 5, each pair of distinct points is contained in precisely two blocks, and each pair of distinct blocks intersects in precisely two points.

 We can turn this into a 11 x 11 matrix, such that the entry at (m, n) is TRUE if m - n is a nonzero quadratic residue OR m = n, and FALSE otherwise.
 This matrix will have 6 TRUES in each row, and the bitwise conjunction of any two rows will be 3 (the two points that the two blocks have in common, along with the commonality between (m, n) and (n, n) or between (n, m) and (m, m), according as to which of (m, n) or (n, m) is TRUE, where the rows we are intersecting are the m-th and n-th ones).

+\[TODO: Here, we are describing the 11 x 11 matrix explicitly in terms of quadratic residues, which were used to construct the (11, 5, 2) biplane.
+But it may readily abstractly be the case that any 11 x 11 matrix which has TRUES on its diagonal and elsewhere describes the relationship "Block B contains point P" for some (11, 5, 2) biplane where the i-th block does not contain the i-th point gets the job done.
+And perhaps it is also readily apparent that any (11, 5, 2) biplane admits a bijection from blocks to points where no corresponding block and point are incident (and indeed, such that for distinct i and j, precisely one of "the i-th block contains the j-th point" or vice versa holds).
+At any rate, these are nice properties our (11, 5, 2) biplane has.
+It also anyway happens to be the case that the 2-(11, 5, 2) design is unique, so any 2-(11, 5, 2) design has these properties.\]

 We can construct the ternary Golay code from this as follows: Turn all TRUEs into 1s, and all FALSEs into -1s.
 Add on an extra column all -1s and an extra row of all -1s.
 The row space of the resulting matrix in Z_3^12 is the extended ternary Golay code (TODO: Proof).

 Alternatively, we can construct the extended binary Golay code from this as follows:
 We saw above that we have an 11x11 matrix with 6 TRUEs in each row, and any two rows intersecting in precisely 3 TRUEs.
-If we add on an extra column and extra row of all TRUEs each, except for the intersection of the extra column and extra row beign FALSE, then we now have a 12x12 matrix with 7 TRUEs in all but one row, 11 TRUEs in the final row, and the intersection of any two rows with the same weight will be 4.
+If we add on an extra column and extra row of all TRUEs each, except for the intersection of the extra column and extra row being FALSE, then we now have a 12x12 matrix with 7 TRUEs in all but one row, 11 TRUEs in the final row, and the intersection of any two rows with the same weight will be 4.
 (Furthermore, the transpose of this matrix is just a permutation of this matrix (since -(x - y) = (-x) - (-y)), so the column conditions are equivalent to the row conditions).
 This satisfies the conditions given in the previous section to give us the extended binary Golay code.

+\[TODO: So the (11, 5, 2) biplane yields both the binary and the ternary Golay codes.
+Do either of the binary or ternary Golay codes yield each other, or yield the (11, 5, 2) biplane?\]

+\[Note also that the perfect ternary Golay code is such that its codewords of Hamming weight 5 apparently yield a Steiner system S(4, 5, 11); i.e., a 4-(11, 5, 1) design.
+Is there a natural direct relation between this and our 2-(11, 5, 2) design?\]
 ***

 Construction of Golay code from dodecahedron: